 In order to slow down global heating we need to reduce the amount of greenhouse gas emissions we release into the atmosphere and also think of ways to capture and store carbon dioxide from the atmosphere.
-All this solutions to the climate crisis were already invented or already exist, we only need to accelerate their implementation.
+All these solutions to the climate crisis have already been thought of or already exist, we only need to accelerate their implementation.

 Keep fossil fuels in the ground

 In 2018 89% of the emissions came from fossil fuels and industry.
 If we want to have the best chance to keep the global mean temperature rise below 1.5°C we need to keep fossil fuels in the ground.
 That means we shouldn’t make any new investments into fossil fuels: no new searches of fossil fuel reserves, no new fossil fuel drilling, no new fossil fuel power plants and a bold plan to phase out usage of fossil fuels as soon as possible.

 Divestment is the opposite of an investment – it means getting rid of stocks, bonds, or investment funds that are unethical or morally ambiguous.
 Fossil fuel divestment is an attempt to reduce global heating by removing financial investment in companies involved in extracting fossil fuels.
 This movement started as a student grassroots campaign in United States campuses in 2010.
 On 9th September 2019 “Fossil Free“ project announced that 11 trillion dollars were divested from oil, coal and gas companies fueling the climate crisis.